-Brakes fitted to motors feature hazardous live components and rotating parts and may exhibit hot surfaces.
-Any work associated with the transport, connection, start-up and periodical maintenance of the brakes must be carried out by authorized and suitably qualified specialist personnel in accordance with EN 50110-1, EN 50110-2, IEC 60364-1.
+Attached brakes have hazardous live rotating components and may exhibit hot surfaces.
+Any work associated with the transport, connection, start-up and periodical maintenance of the brakes must be carried out by authorised and suitably qualified specialist personnel in accordance with EN 50110-1, EN 50110-2, IEC 60364-1.
 Failure to observe safety, operating and maintenance instructions may cause serious personal injury and severe damage to the equipment.
 Whenever special measures are required in accordance with the instructions contained herein, such measures should be agreed with the brake manufacturer before the machinery into which the brake is to be incorporated is set up.
-Should any queries arise with respect to torques, torque variations, installation positions, wear, wear reserve, switching work, break-in conditions, release range, ambient conditions and the like, please contact Kendrion and ask for clarification before using the brake.
+Should any queries arise with respect to torques, torque variations, installation positions, wear, wear reserve, switching work, break-in conditions, release range, ambient conditions and the like, please contact Kendrion (Villingen) and ask for clarification before using the brake.
 Retrofitting or modification work to be carried out on the brake is subject to the approval from Kendrion (Villingen).
 Accident prevention regulations applying to the specific field of application of the brake must be strictly observed.
 The brakes described in this manual are not designed for use as "safety brakes".
 This means that torque reductions caused by factors beyond the user's control cannot be excluded.